 December 1-3: Friday, Saturday & Sunday 10 AM-5 PM

 The self-guided tour is presented by the Toe River Arts Council.
-Pick up a free map at the TRAC galleries in downtown Burnsville and downtown Spruce Pine, or any of the tour's studios and nine galleries throughout Yancey and Mitchell counties.
+Pick up a free map at the TRAC galleries in downtown Burnsville at 102 West Main Street and in downtown Spruce Pine at 269 Oak Avenue, or any of the tour's studios and six galleries throughout Yancey and Mitchell counties.
 The tour began in 1993 and is held twice a year, with the December tour taking on a holiday flavor.

-The free 40-page directory is available at the Toe River Arts Council offices in Burnsville and Spruce Pine and all the stops.
+Free printed guidebooks are available at the Toe River Arts Council galleries in Burnsville and Spruce Pine and all the stops.
 It includes detailed maps to the studios on the tour, as well as bios on artists and their work.
 Small signs erected along byways (including the Mount Mitchell Scenic Byway) and country roads keep folks on the right path, while many studios provide refreshments.